-New York, N.Y., November 28, 2017 – As part of an ongoing expansion of its Criminal Defense & Internal Investigations practice, Cozen O’Connor is pleased to welcome Martin S. Bloor, a seasoned white collar litigator, to its midtown New York office as a member.
+New York, N.Y., November 28, 2017 – As part of an ongoing expansion of its White Collar Defense & Investigations practice, Cozen O’Connor is pleased to welcome Martin S. Bloor, a seasoned white collar litigator, to its midtown New York office as a member.
 A former partner in Pepper Hamilton LLP’s White-Collar Litigation and Investigations Practice Group, Bloor will counsel and defend corporate clients facing a range of issues.
 Bloor conducts internal investigations, including those involving the Foreign Corrupt Practices Act (FCPA), advises clients in connection with public corruption matters, antitrust matters, and issues under the False Claim Act and the Anti-Kickback Statute.
 He also represents clients in complex commercial litigation.

 “I’m delighted to join Cozen O’Connor and complement the firm’s strong white collar offerings in New York,” Bloor said.
 “The firm is clearly in a growth phase and has demonstrated its commitment to growing and diversifying its white collar practice not just in New York, but across the firm.
 The opportunity to work with a great group of lawyers at a firm that is on an upward trajectory is what drew me to Cozen O’Connor.”